 Torrejon de Ardoz.
 By 2002, it would become one of the preserved RF-4Cs at Torrejon.

 The Bardenas Reales is a semiarid nature reserve.
-In fact, Europe's largest desert, known as the 'Bad Lands,' covers an area of 42,500 hectares.
+In fact, Europe's largest desert, known as the 'Bad Lands,' covers 42,500 hectares.
 It is an excellent destination for its

 Flora and Fauna, offering a unique experience of travelling on sand-compacted tracks through a highly weathered landscape.